cobbler/cobbler/docs/user-guide/configuration-management-integrations.rst

 =====================

 All template files are generated dynamically at run-time.
-If a change is made to a template, a ``--ks-meta`` variable or some other variable in cobbler, the result of template rendering will be different on subsequent runs.
-This is covered in more depth in the [Developer documentation](Developer documentation).
+If a change is made to a template, a ``--ks-meta`` variable or some other variable in Cobbler, the result of template rendering will be different on subsequent runs.
+This is covered in more depth in the `Developer documentation <https://github.com/cobbler/cobbler/wiki>_`.

 Possible future developments
 ============================